poly4concept/simple-profile-app/README.md

 # Simple Profile
-This is a simple HTML and NodeJs app that gets containerized with whenever a push is made to the main branch
+This is a simple HTML, NodeJs and MongoDB app that gets containerized  whenever a push is made to the main branch

-This demo app shows a simple user profile app set up using
+This demo app shows a simple pet profile app set up using
 - index.html with pure js and css styles
 - nodejs backend with express module
 - mongodb for data storage